This is how one person runs everything

 Permission prompts that don't stick.
 Cron jobs that stop firing.
 Connectors you toggle off and on every session.
 You signed up to build things, not troubleshoot your AI's infrastructure.

-What it actually looks like when AI has no limits
+What it actually looks like

 01

-Its own machine
+Its own computer

 02